TraiLynne/Sprint-Challenge-Authentication/README.md

 Demonstrate your understanding of this week's concepts by answering the following free-form questions.
 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your project manager.

 1. What is the purpose of using _sessions_?

+    Sessions are the state of the stateless HTTP.
+They allow data to be passed between HTTP requests

 1. What does bcrypt do to help us store passwords in a secure manner.

+    BCryptJS completely changes the password provided by the user before persisting the new users records to the database.

 1. What does bcrypt do to slow down attackers?

+    BCryptJS is a JavaScript library that uses hashing, salting, and rounds to securely store the passwords in order to slow down attackers.
+The library takes the original password and inserts it into a pure function.
+Meaning that given the same input(s), the output will never change for that function.
+This function will hash the password to change the characters then add a little salt to make it a little long.
+It then does this multiple times depending on the number of rounds defined.
+    In order for an attacker to get the original password, they would need to know the specfic hashing & salting algorithm & the number of rounds used.

 1. What are the three parts of the JSON Web Token?

+    The 3 parts of the JSON Web Token are the header, the payload, and the signature.

 ## Project Set Up